 The majority of the Foundation's transactions are in Canadian dollars.
 Currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 Some of the Foundation's donations are denominated in foreign currency which is primarily U.S. dollars.
-As at March 31, 2020, the Foundation is exposed to currency risk in respect to its cash denominated in U.S. dollars totaling \$178,831 (2019: \$121,174).
+As at March 31, 2021, the Foundation is exposed to currency risk in respect to its cash denominated in U.S. dollars totaling \$551,317 (2020: \$178,831).

 The Foundation currently mitigates this risk by keeping its U.S. dollar donations in a U.S. dollar denominated account.
 When possible, these donations are then spent on project activities in U.S. dollars.
+The Foundation's exposure to currency risk has increased in the year as a result of an increase in cash balances denominated in U.S. dollars.